ScottKwang/CodeWithFriends-Spring2020/projects/bitasy/README.md

 After creating a song, the user can export their work to a MIDI file which can be listened to on Windows Media Player or similar.
 Screenshots and a demo of the application is below!

 Jar or executable file coming soon!
-The lib directory has all of the dependencies we used to run the application.
+The lib directory has the dependencies we used to run the application.
+We use Openjdk14 (not included).

 ###Title Screen